ilayn/harold/docs/tut_discrete.rst

 continuous model the proper method is chosen.
 For example suppose we discretized a state model via Zero-order-hold::

-    # Take a polynomial and make the corresponding companion matrix
+    # Take an array and form the corresponding companion matrix
     G = State(haroldcompanion([1,2,3,4]),eyecolumn(3,2),eyecolumn(3,0).T)
     F = discretize(G,0.01,method='zoh') # default method is 'tustin'